| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 nothing.
 You might as well bury it in some landfill somewhere.
 The

+only way to put money to work is to spend it.
 Somebody pays me a dollar (along with quite a few others, by the

 way) to write a wonderful article about whatever.
 I take the dollar

 down to the gas station and buy a little over a half gallon of gasoline.
+The gas station operator takes that dollar and, say, pays it to

 one of their employees in exchange for a few minutes of work.
+The employee takes the dollar two doors down to the grocery store

 and buys a quart of milk (I've no idea what milk costs, so don't

 get on my case if the numbers seem wrong.
 It's the idea that counts.)
+The grocery store manager takes the dollar and buys a couple of

+bananas.
 So far, that one dollar has bought a half gallon of gasoline, a

 few minutes of work, a quart of milk and a couple of bananas, not